 Applications to be part of the 20/21 cohort are now live.
 Click here to learn more about becoming a King's Civic Scholar.

-Find out more about personal tutoring at King’s here.
+Students can find out more about personal tutoring at King's on the King's internal pages.

 The Student Communications function delivers a range of face to face and digital projects over the academic year, including Campus Conversations, Thriving, not Surviving lecture series and all student email communications.